re-data/re-data/docs/docs/getting_started/example_project/toy_shop_data.md

 # Welcome to a toy shop!

 Welcome to a re_data getting started tutorial.
-We will analyze and monitor toy shop data here.
+We will prepare, analyze and monitor toy shop data here.
 The toy shop is a fictional e-commerce shop 🙂

 It's an example of how a re_data project can work and help you improve data in your data warehouse